Skip to product information

 Most likely cause: Connector seating, ribbon damage, or ground-path issues can involve this part, a nearby connector, or a board path.

-Look elsewhere when: Check the Replacement Hard Drive (80GB) when storage symptoms such as clicking, sad ipod, folder icons, or restore failure are the main problem.
+Look elsewhere when: Check the replacement hard drive that matches your model (80GB/120GB thin or 160GB thick) when storage symptoms such as clicking, sad ipod, folder icons, or restore failure are the main problem.

 Fitment or model-variant mismatch